Vlahaka/Unified-framework/bh_merger.md

 The Cosmic Microwave Background (CMB) is often described as the thermal remnant of the Big Bang — the cooled radiation from a hot, dense early universe, now stretched across the cosmos.
 But what if this interpretation is incomplete?

-In the Scaffold model, where our universe is born from a black hole in a parent universe, we propose a bold reinterpretation:
+In the Scaffold model "From Darkness to Structure", where the universe is born from a black hole in a parent universe, we propose a bold reinterpretation:

 > The CMB is not a remnant from our own origin, but a residual echo of the light trapped around the event horizon of the parent black hole.